francois-le-ko4la/lovelace-entity-progress-card/doc/troubleshooting.md

-# 🚨 Error handling & Troubleshooting
+# 🚨 Errors, Deprecations & Troubleshooting

 Not all errors are the same — and not every issue means something is broken.